 - Fresh spinach with stem removed

 All foods should be washed well before serving.
 Leafy foods should be secured to the side of the tank.
 Pet shops offer vegetable clips for that purpose.
 If you have a magnetic algae cleaner, it will work just as well as a vegetable clip.
 For bottom- dwelling fish, use a rock to hold the greens in place.
-Promptly remove any uneaten food, as it will rot and foul the tank if left.
+Promptly remove any uneaten food, as it will rot and foul the tank if left for more than a few hours in the aquarium.

 Other Non-Meat Options